lain804/lain804/README.md

-# exploring applications beyond their interfaces
+# exploring apps beyond the frontend